yujen77300/YuJen-LeetJourney/Easy/141_Linked_List_Cycle/README.md

 ## Solution 2: Floyd Cycle Detection Algorithm
 - **Time Complexity**: O(n) - where n is the number of nodes in the linked list
-- **Space Complexity**: O(1) - only using a constant amount of extra space (three variables: pre, cur, and temp)
+- **Space Complexity**: O(1) - only using two pointer variables (slow and fast)
 - **Approach**:
-  1. Initialize two pointers: `pre` pointing to `nil` and `cur` pointing to the head
+  1. Initialize two pointers, slow and fast, both pointing to the head
-  2. While `cur` is not `nil`:
-     - Store the next node temporarily in `temp`
-     - Reverse the current node's pointer to point to the previous node
+  2. Move slow pointer one step at a time and fast pointer two steps at a time
-     - Move the previous pointer to the current node
+  3. If there is a cycle, the fast pointer will eventually catch up to the slow pointer
-     - Move the current pointer to the temporary next node
-  3. Return the new head (the `pre` pointer)
+  4. If there is no cycle, the fast pointer will reach the end of the list
+  5. Return true if the pointers meet, false otherwise

 ```go